Doctor Sleep (2019 film): Casting

+Filming

-From June to November 2018, the cast was assembled.
-Filming began in September 2018 in the U.S. state of Georgia; locations included Atlanta and St. Simons.
+Filming began in September 2018 in the U.S. state of Georgia; locations included Atlanta, St. Marys, and St. Simons.
 In the area of Atlanta, specific locations included Covington, Canton, Stone Mountain, Midtown, Porterdale, and Fayetteville.
 Production concluded in December 2018.
 By January 2019, Flanagan was editing the film.

+Music

-The film score was composed by The Newton Brothers (Andy Grush and Taylor Stewart), who also composed scores for Flanagan's previous works.
+The film score was composed by the Newton Brothers (Andy Grush and Taylor Stewart), who also composed scores for Flanagan's previous works.
 WaterTower Music has released the film score.
-The score is heavily inspired by the music of The Shining and includes a reworked rendition of the main theme, Dies Irae.
+The score is heavily inspired by the music of The Shining and includes a reworked rendition of the main theme, "Dies Irae".

-Vintage music by Al Bowlly, Ray Noble and Henry Hall is also included in the film, reprising the key part it played in “The Shining”.
-“Home” by Henry Hall & The Gleneagles Hotel Band is available on one release.
-“And The Bands Played On”.
+Vintage music by Al Bowlly, Ray Noble and Henry Hall is also included in the film, reprising the key part it played in "The Shining".
+"Home" by Henry Hall & The Gleneagles Hotel Band is available on one release.
+"And The Bands Played On".
 Decca DDV 5001/2.
 The song was never issued before 1977 and was remastered by Keith Gooden & Geoff Milne at Decca in England.

 Release

 Doctor Sleep had its world premiere at the Regency Village Theater in Westwood, Los Angeles on October 21, 2019.
 Warner Bros.
 Pictures released the film theatrically in the United States and Canada on November 8, 2019.
 They opened the film globally earlier, October 31, 2019, coinciding with Halloween.
 The film was initially scheduled to be released on January 24, 2020.
 Deadline Hollywood said the rescheduling reflected Warner Bros. giving "a major vote of confidence" in the film.

-A director's cut along with the theatrical cut of Doctor Sleep was released on Digital HD on January 21, 2020, and was released on DVD, Blu-ray and 4K on February 4.
+A director's cut along with the theatrical cut of Doctor Sleep was released on Digital HD on January 21, 2020, and was released on DVD and Blu-ray on February 4.
+The Blu-ray was also made available in a bundle with the Ultra HD Blu-ray release of the theatrical cut, though the director’s cut itself remained a standard 1080p Blu-ray despite sharing its packaging with the theatrical’s 4K resolution disc.
 The director's cut is 28 minutes longer.